shrehanrajsingh/school-building-plan-analysis/README.md

   * Three elevators and ramp access at the main entrance provide disabled accessibility throughout the G+2 structure.

-  * The report stylesheet uses a fixed page height of 297 mm with
-    overflow: hidden to keep section tab navigation anchored at the bottom of each page during PDF rendering.

 Key Dimensions Reference